 - Cherry MX Red, Black, Brown, or Blue switches

 The model we have here is the DK9087 Shine II which is tenkeyless, and this particular one has a green LED backlight and Cherry MX Red switches.
 Unlike rubber dome keyboards including those fake “gamer” keyboards, the backlight is actually bright on mechanical keyboards.
-For those unaware of the difference with mechanical keyboards, please look here.
+For those unaware of the difference with mechanical keyboards, please have a look here.
 But to break it down, mechanical keyboards offer unparalleled quality, a much better keypress feel, much more reliability, much more customization, and some unique features.
 Let’s see if the Ducky Shine II includes all of this.

 Without further ado, let’s look at the Shine II and how it was packaged.
 The box is quite plain in appearance.